mpickworth/osm2xp/README.md

 Download program archive from [SourceForge](https://sourceforge.net/projects/osm2xp/ "SourceForge") and unpack to any folder.
 It's better to use path without spaces.
 Launch program using osm2xp/osm2xp.exe executable.

 For now program is available for Windows only.
+If you need it for other OS, please create an issue on GitHub.

 ## Usage